starcharting/starcharting/README.md

 we don't specify who is fronting usually since our friends can tell so you can ask for current name + pronouns if you want to

+we may randomly interact with strangers or sit with them. this is never malicious! we probably just like your pony

 if we add you as a friend you are free to c+h whenever we are online! we are usually in the library but wander sometimes; some of us are clingy and we love our friends!

 before adding someone we usually introduce ourselves as whoever is fronting